SS-IL: Separated Softmax for Incremental Learning: Experiments

 \subsection{Datasets and evaluation protocol}

-For ImageNet and Landmark-v2 datasets, we use all classes in ImageNet dataset, and choose 1,000 and 10,000 classes in Landmark-v2 dataset to make two variations.
-The detailed explanation on each dataset is as follows:

-\textbf{ImageNet and Landmark-v2}:\ \ ILSVRC 2012 dataset consists of 1,000 classes, which has nearly 1,300 images per class.
+\textbf{ImageNet and Landmark-v2}:\ \ As mentioned above, we used two large-scale benchmark datasets for our experiments, ImageNet and Google Landmark Dataset v2.
+ImageNet dataset consists of 1,000 classes, which has nearly 1,300 images per class.
 Google Landmark Dataset v2 consists of 203,094 classes, and each class has $1\sim10,247$ images.
-We construct Landmark-v2-1K and Landmark-v2-10K which are composed of 1,000 and 10,000 classes respectively.
+We sample 1,000 and 10,000 classes in the order of the largest number of samples per class to make two variations, and we denote each dataset as Landmark-v2-1K and Landmark-v2-10K, respectively.
+The number of images per class for Landmark ranges from 300 to 500 images, which inevitably provides model with imbalanced number of training data per class.
+By following the benchmark protocol in \cite{(icarl)rebuffi17}, we arrange the classes of each dataset in a fixed random order.
+We particularly stress that this is the first thorough CIL experiment on the large-scale Landmark-v2 dataset, with contains $10\times$ more classes (in Landmark-v2-10K) than previously reported results .

-\textbf{Evaluation protocol}:\ \ By following the benchmark protocol in \cite{(icarl)rebuffi17}, we arrange the classes of each dataset in a fixed random order.
-To construct various training scenarios, we vary the total number of incremental tasks as $T=\{5,10,20\}$, which corresponds to $m=\{200,100,50\}$ in 1K datasets and $m=\{2000,1000,500\}$ in 10K dataset, respectively.
-For the exemplar-memory size, we use $|\mathcal{M}|=\{5k,10k,20k\}$ for 1K datasets and $|\mathcal{M}|=\{20k,40k,60k\}$ for 10K dataset, respectively.
-We use the Ringbuffer approach used in \cite{(ER)Chaudhry2019} for constructing the exemplars.
-For the evaluation of CIL models, we use ILSVRC 2012 validation set for ImageNet-1K, and we randomly selected test samples that are not in the training set.

-The details on constructing the datasets and the evaluation protocol are explained in Supplementary Materials.
+\textbf{Evaluation protocol}:\ \ To construct various training scenarios, we vary the total number of incremental tasks as $T=\{5,10,20\}$ which corresponds to $m=\{200,100,50\}$ in 1K datasets (ImageNet, Landmark-v2-1K) and $m=\{2000,1000,500\}$ in 10K dataset (Landmark-v2-10K), respectively.
+For the exemplar-memory size, we use $|\mathcal{M}|=\{5k,10k,20k\}$ for 1K datasets and $|\mathcal{M}|=\{20k,40k,60k\}$ for 10K dataset.
+We use the random selection used in \cite{(Survey)belouadah2020} for constructing exemplar-memory.
+For the evaluation of CIL models, we use ImageNet validation set for ImageNet-1K, and we randomly select 50 and 10 images per class in Landmark-v2-1K and Landmark-v2-10K that are not in the training set, respectively.
+Additional explanations on dataset, evaluation protocol, and implementation detail are given in the Supplementary Materials.